On the Scaling Limits of Determinantal Point Processes with Kernels Induced by Sturm-Liouville Operators: Appendices

-By means of the natural embedding (that is, extension by zero) we take $L^2(a_n,b_n) \subset L^2(a,b)$; the multiplication operator induced by the characteristic function $\1_{(a_n,b_n)}$, which we continue to denoted by $\1_{(a_n,b_n)}$, constitutes the orthogonal projection of $L^2(a,b)$ onto $L^2(a_n,b_n)$.
-Following \citeasnoun[§2]{MR1244968}, we say that $L_n$ converges to $L$ in the sense of \emph{generalized strong convergence} (gsc), if for some $z \in \C\setminus\R$, and hence, a forteriori, for all such $z$,
+By means of the natural embedding (that is, extension by zero) we take $L^2(a_n,b_n) \subset L^2(a,b)$; the multiplication operator induced by the characteristic function $\1_{(a_n,b_n)}$, which we will denote by the same symbol, constitutes the orthogonal projection of $L^2(a,b)$ onto $L^2(a_n,b_n)$.
+Following Stolz and Weidmann \cite[Section~2]{MR1244968}, we say that $L_n$ converges to $L$ in the sense of \emph{generalized strong convergence} (gsc), if for some $z \in \C\setminus\R$, and hence, a forteriori, for all such~$z$,

 in the strong operator topology of $L^2(a,b)$.\footnote{We denote by $R_z(L) = (L- z)^{-1}$ the resolvent of an operator $L$.}